-- 20. THAT the Company be and is hereby generally and unconditionally authorized for the purpose of section 701 of the Companies Act 2006 to make market purchases (as defined in section 693(4) of that Act) of ordinary shares in the capital of the Company, provided that: - a. the maximum number of ordinary shares that may be purchased is 72,077,776; - b. the minimum price that may be paid for an ordinary share shall be not less than the nominal value of such share; - c. the maximum price to be paid for each ordinary share shall be the higher of (i) an amount equal to 5% above the average of the middle market quotation for the Company's ordinary shares as derived from the London Stock Exchange's Official List for the five business days prior to the purchase being made and (ii) the higher of the price of the last independent trade and the highest current independent bid for an ordinary share on the London Stock Exchange at the time the purchase is carried out; - d. this authority will expire on the earlier of July 31, 2018 or the date of the Company's AGM in 2018, unless such authority is previously renewed, varied or revoked by the Company in a general meeting; and - e. the Company may enter into a contract to purchase its ordinary shares under this authority prior to its expiry, which will or may be executed wholly or partly after such expiry.
+- 19. THAT the Company is generally and unconditionally authorized for the purpose of section 701 of the Companies Act 2006 to make market purchases (as defined in section 693(4) of that Act) of ordinary shares in the capital of the Company, provided that: - (a) the maximum number of ordinary shares that may be purchased is 73,240,833; - (b) the minimum price that may be paid for an ordinary share shall be not less than the nominal value of such share; - (c) the maximum price to be paid for each ordinary share shall be the higher of (i) an amount equal to 5% above the average of the middle market quotation for the Company's ordinary shares as derived from the London Stock Exchange's Official List for the five business days prior to the purchase being made and (ii) the higher of the price of the last independent trade and the highest current independent bid for an ordinary share on the London Stock Exchange at the time the purchase is carried out; - (d) this authority will expire at the close of business on June 30, 2021 or, if earlier, at the conclusion of the Company's AGM in 2021, unless such authority is previously renewed, varied or revoked by the Company in a general meeting; and - (e) the Company may enter into a contract to purchase its ordinary shares under this authority prior to its expiry, which will or may be executed wholly or partly after such expiry.